 If poles exceed 200 feet (61 meters) in height, a notice of Proposed Construction or Alteration would need to be filed with the Federal Aviation Administration (FAA).
 The FAA would conduct an obstruction evaluation and make recommendations.
 The structures would be installed on concrete pier foundations installed up to 20 feet (6.1 meters) belowground, but final depths would depend on tower heights and type of foundation (i.e., drilled piles, micro piles with pile caps, or piers).
-Typical gen-tie poles and towers are shown in Error!
-Reference source not found..
+Typical gen-tie poles and towers are shown in Figure 1-14.
 Given the Project site location and distance to the Crystal Substation, the gen-tie lines would be from approximately 2 to 4.75 miles (3 to 7.6 kilometers) long, each, with a combined length of approximately 11.5 miles (18.5 kilometers).
 An estimated 48 transmission structures would be required.
-Error!
-Reference source not found. shows an example of where transmission structures could be located along the gen-tie line.
-A permanent 20-foot-wide (6-meter-wide) gen-tie road would run the length of the gen-tie line.
+A permanent 20-footwide (6-meter-wide) gen-tie road would run the length of the gen-tie line.
 The ROW width needed for the gen-tie lines would be 100 feet (31 meters) for an individual 230 kV ROW, 200 feet (61 meters) for an individual 500 kV ROW, and 300 feet (91 meters) where the corridors are together.
 The overhead 230 kV and 500 kV lines would be installed per local and national electrical code requirements.

-FIGURE 1-15 TYPICAL GEN-TIE SUPPORT STRUCTURES FOR 230 KV AND 500 KV LINES
+FIGURE 1-14 TYPICAL GEN-TIE SUPPORT STRUCTURES FOR 230 KV AND 500 KV LINES